 Flexible Spending Account & Pre-Tax Premium Contributions

 When you enroll in an FSA, you decide how much to contribute to the account for the entire plan year.
-The money is deducted from your paycheck pre-tax (before Federal & State income taxes and FICA taxes are deducted) in equal amounts over the course of the plan year.
-After you incur expenses that qualify for reimbursement, you must submit claims (reimbursement requests) to ASIFlex to request tax-free withdrawals from your FSA to reimburse yourself for these expenses.
+The money is deducted from your paycheck pre-tax (before federal and state income taxes and FICA taxes are deducted) in equal amounts over the course of the plan year.
+After you incur expenses that qualify for reimbursement, you must submit claims (reimbursement requests) to ASI, the university's FSA administrator, to request tax-free withdrawals from your FSA to reimburse yourself for these expenses.

 Using the FSA to pay for expenses can reduce your out-of-pocket costs significantly.
 Your personal savings will vary according to your net tax rate.

 The Health Care FSA is an account that allows you to set aside pre-tax dollars to pay for out-of-pocket medical expenses for you, your spouse and any tax dependents.
 You can set aside up to $2,500 per year in the account.
 Your full annual election is available to you on your first day of coverage, which means that when you incur eligible expenses, you can submit reimbursement requests immediately.

 Expenses can be for you, your spouse or any tax dependent, even if your dependents are not enrolled in the UM Medical, Dental or Vision Plans.

 PLEASE NOTE: Effective January 1, 2011, new federal regulations will require that you submit a prescription in order for over-the-counter (OTC) medicines and drugs to be eligible for reimbursement through the FSA program.
 This regulatory change will impact items such as pain relievers, cold and allergy medicines, etc. OTC supply items such as diabetes test strips, contact lens solution, band-aids, etc. will not be affected, and will not require a prescription in order to be reimbursed.